sybrew/the-seo-framework/readme.txt

 = 4.2.4 =

+This minor update improves image processing, improving TSF's performance by roughly 20% when generating metadata.
+We also added WordPress 6.0 support for image filesizes, making social sharing [even more robust]().

 **For everyone**

 * **Added:**
 	* Added a quick extensions overview link to the settings page.
-		* We figured that when $1&nbsp;400 phones and $8&nbsp;000 TVs add links to related services, we too should whilst asking you $0 and a "thanks."
+		* We figured that when $1&nbsp;400 phones and $8&nbsp;000 TVs add links to related services, we too can add one whilst asking you $0 and a "thanks."
-			* No, this is not a slippery slope.
+			* No, this is not a slippery slope; we're not testing waters.
 We'll explain our intentions in a blog post soon&trade;.
+			* Several conditions must be met before the link is displayed.
+			* Add `define( 'TSF_DISABLE_SUGGESTIONS', false );` to `wp-config.php` to permanently block all (current and future) hints that help us sustain this project.
+	* Image filesize support (brought in WordPress 6.0).
+When a processable image is found to be larger than 5MB, a smaller version will be considered for social sharing.
 * **Updated:**
 	* Helpful links are now more helpful: We've updated outdated links so they point to more actual information.
 * **Improved:**
 	* The SEO query detection now faults when detecting AJAX, WordPress cron, a JSON, or REST request.
 		* This mitigates some issues where plugins try to parse data from WordPress using query-reliant functions (like `wp_get_document_title()`), and then filtering those because the query cannot be resolved (like Events Calendar does for `document_title_parts`), and then strip the parts, instead of just fetching data internally... which all makes no sense.
 	* Updated the Sitelinks Searchbox Schema.org output to be more in line with Schema.org (from Google's old "implied" to "implicit" recommendations).
 This change offers more widespread support for other platforms.
+	* Image dimension calculations are now processed far more rapidly (60 to 110x improvement on SATA SSD, 5~9x improvement when processing the same image repeatedly).
 * **Changed:**
 	* Robots' copyright setting for `max-image-preview` now defaults to `large`, from `standard`, matching WordPress's default.
 		* This affects new sites only.